Asymptotically Stable Optimal Multi-rate Rigid Body Attitude Estimation based on Lagrange-d'Alembert Principle: Discretization of Attitude Kinematics

-Consider the time interval $[t_0,T]$.
-The true angular velocity represented in the body-fixed frame is denoted by $\Omega \in \mathbb{R}^3$.
-We denote the true and measured angular velocities at the time instant $t_i$ by $\Omega_i$ and $\Omega_i^m$ respectively.
-Further, let us denote the matrix formed by true and measured inertial vectors in the body-fixed frame at the time instant $t_i$ by $U_i$ and $U_{i}^m$ respectively.
-We consider the case when the angular velocity measurements and the inertial vectors measurements in the body-fixed frame are coming at different but constant rates.
-In general, the angular velocity sensors have higher sampling rates than that of the inertial vector sensors and hence, it is assumed that the angular velocity measurements($\Omega^m$) are available once after a time interval $h$ say, $\Omega^m_0,\Omega^m_1,\dots,\Omega^m_N$.
-However, the inertial vector measurements in the coordinate frame fixed to the body are available after a time interval of $nh, n \in \mathbb{N}$ say, $U^m_0, U^m_n, U^m_{2n},\dots$.
+Consider the time interval $[t_0,T] \subseteq \bR^+$.
+Let the true angular velocity in the body-fixed frame be denoted by $\Omega \in \bR^3$.
+The true and measured angular velocities at the time instant $t_i$ will be denoted by $\Omega_i$ and $\Omega_i^m$ respectively.
+Further, let $U_i$ and $U_{i}^m$ denote the matrix formed by true and measured inertial vectors in the body-fixed frame at the time instant $t_i$ respectively.
+The assumption is that angular velocity measurements and inertial vectors measurements in the body-fixed frame are coming at a different but constant rate.
+In general coarse rate gyros have much higher sampling rate than that of a coarse attitude sensor.
+Therefore, in a realistic scenario, angular velocities are measured at a higher rate than the inertial vector measurements in the body-fixed frame.
+Therefore, we assume that the measurements of angular velocity ($\Omega^m$) are available after each time interval $h$ say, $\Omega^m_0,\Omega^m_1,\dots,\Omega^m_N$ while, inertial vector measurements in the body-fixed frame are available after time interval $nh, n \in N$ say, $U^m_0,U^m_n,U^m_{2n},\dots$. \\